Find some of the useful git commands for creating and managing a new branch in git.

-You may need to create branch anytime during development for keeping your clean to your master branch.
+You may need to create a branch anytime during development for keeping your clean to your master branch.
 Usually, we create a new branch by copying the master or current branch code.
 Branches can be merged to master or other branches.

 Remember to keep your master clean before creating a new branch.
 Commit and sync your uncommitted changes, if any in your local repository.
-Open your Git Shell and follow below git commands to create a new branch on your local machine:
+Open your Git Shell and follow the below git commands to create a new branch on your local machine:

 $ git branch <name_of_your_new_branch>